Last day to save $100 on passes to TC Early Stage 2021: Marketing & Fundraising – TechCrunch

 Sequoia Capital’s session, Start with Your Customer, looked at the benefits of storytelling and creating customer personas.
 I took the idea to my team, and we identified seven different user types for our product, and we’ve implemented storytelling to help onboard new customers.
 That one session alone has transformed my business.

 Day two is all about the TC Early-Stage Pitch-Off.
 Tune in and watch as 10 early-stage founders bring the heat.
-Each team will deliver a five-minute pitch front of TC editors, global investors, press and hundreds of attendees.
+Each team will deliver a five-minute pitch in front of TC editors, global investors, press and hundreds of attendees.
 After each team pitches, they’ll engage in a five-minute Q&A with our panel of top VC judges.

 You’ll learn so much by watching those pitches and hearing the VC’s questions.
 It’s a great way to improve your own pitch deck.
 And if notetaking is not your forte, don’t stress.
 All sessions, including the pitch-off, will be available courtesy of video-on-demand.